 Urgent repairs include: serious storm, flood or fire damage, serious roof leaks, electrical faults or other damage that makes the premises unsafe or not secure.
 The landlord/agent should attend to urgent repairs as soon as possible.
 Temporary repairs can be urgent repairs (e.g. a tarpaulin over the roof).

 If the landlord/agent cannot be contacted or is unwilling to do the urgent repairs, you can arrange for them to be done.
 You must give the landlord/agent written notice about the repairs, costs and copies of receipts.
-They must pay you for any reasonable costs up to $1,000 within 14 days of your notice (see Factsheet 6: Repairs and maintenance).
+They must pay you for any reasonable costs up to $1,000 within 14 days of your notice.
+However, you are not entitled to be repaid for repairs that are not defined as urgent in the Residential Tenancies Act (see Factsheet 06: Repairs and maintenance).

 If the landlord does not pay, apply to the NSW Civil and Administrative Tribunal within 3 months for an order that they do so.